A Course in Parts Starting January 2019

 A prerequisite to attend this course is to have completed or be currently studying for the 4 module Patanjali Yoga Sutras course.

-The lectures will mainly focus on the foundations of Vedic Astrology, including an introduction to the concepts of the grahas (planets) and their ‘seizing’ effect (for good and ill) in our lives and consciousness.
-We will also touch upon the rashis (constellations), and the 12 bhavas (houses) of the horoscope, including their relationship to the four goals of life (dharma, artha, kama, moksa), rashis (constellations).
-This will be complemented with daily mantra sadhana and basic Sanskrit, as well as asana and pranayama practice.
+The lectures focused on the foundations of Vedic Astrology, including an introduction to the concepts of the grahas (planets) and their ‘seizing’ effect (for good and ill) in our lives and consciousness.
+We also touched upon the rashis (constellations), and the 12 bhavas (houses) of the horoscope, including their relationship to the four goals of life (dharma, artha, kama, moksa), rashis (constellations).
+This was complemented with daily mantra sadhana and basic Sanskrit, as well as asana and pranayama practice.

 - For more information contact Sheila.